 If you are struggling with postpartum anxiety or depression, please reach out to your trusted medical provider.
 This post is not intended to replace the advice of a medical provider or mental health professional.
 It has only been written to provide options for you to discuss with your care provider.
 If you need immediate help, call or text 1-800-944-4773 (Postpartum Support International) if you are worried about hurting yourself or anyone else, dial 988.

-While herbal medications and supplements are not regulated by the FDA, nor are they often studied within breastfeeding women.
+Herbal medications and supplements are not regulated by the FDA, nor are they often studied in breastfeeding women.
 Almost all supplements say don’t take while breastfeeding, but this isn’t necessarily because they aren’t safe.
 It’s important to do research, though, because some herbs really should not be taken.

 Before using any of these, work with a qualified professional familiar with them and breastfeeding.
 I always refer people to the Infant Risk Hotline for specific questions.

-The Balancing Blend from MotherLove is designed specifically for postpartum and breastfeeding mothers.
+The Balancing Blend from MotherLove is explicitly designed for postpartum and breastfeeding mothers to help with postpartum mood issues.
+With the code TBM15, you can save 15% on anything from MotherLove.

 Here is another article on four herbal remedies for postpartum anxiety.